scen/stanleycen.com/posts/facebook-messaging-analytics.md

 A copy of the `master` branch of the tool is hosted on my website [here](http://fbstats.stanleycen.com/fbstats).
 It is fully functional as the entire application does not rely on any server-side processing.

 The tool is currently still in development.
 If you find any bugs, please let me know by [reporting an issue](http://github.com/scen/fbstats/issues) on GitHub.

+The updated blog post for this version is [here](/blog/facebook-messaging-analytics-update).